Paul, Apostle of Christ

 Paul, Apostle of Christ is a 2018 American biblical drama film written and directed by Andrew Hyatt.
-It stars James Faulkner as Paul the Apostle and Jim Caviezel (who portrayed Jesus in the 2004 film The Passion of the Christ) as Saint Luke.
+It stars James Faulkner as Paul the Apostle and Jim Caviezel (who portrayed Jesus in the 2004 film The Passion of the Christ) as Luke.

 The film tells the story of Paul, who was known as a ruthless persecutor of Christians prior to his conversion to Christianity.
 The plot focuses on his becoming a pivotal figure in the formation of the early church before being executed by Emperor Nero in Rome.

 Principal photography began in September 2017 in Malta.
 The film was released on March 23, 2018 by Sony Pictures.